 There are currently 14 regular members, 2 junior members, and 25 lifetime members.

 MERVIN J. ARMSTRONG POST #113, Mike Fliflet – 701.769.2430

 The Hannaford American Legion Post #113 started in approximately 1919.
 An application for a post charter was signed and approved by both Department and National Headquarters.

 Over the years our local Legion has supported the American Legion Baseball program, Boy Scouts and other local youth programs.
 The post was named after the first war fatality from Hannaford, Mervin J. Armstrong.

 HANNAFORD CONSERVATION & WILDLIFE CLUB, Dave Hook – 701.769.2298

 The Hannaford Conservation & Wildlife Club continues its tradition of promoting wildlife issues and conservation efforts within the area as well as supporting state and national efforts.
 The club currently has 47 members and is actively recruiting new members on a continual basis.
-The Wildlife Club is directed by President Vern Hoffman, Vice-President Kelly Hanson and Secretary/Treasurer Bob Hook.
+The Wildlife Club is directed by President Vern Hoffman, Vice-President Kelly Hanson, Secretary/Treasurer John Grover, and directors Jay Grover, Curt Beattie, and David Hook.
 The Gaming Committee is led by Jay Grover, and has five members who have the responsibility of disbursement of charitable funds.
 The club meets monthly at the newly constructed “Shack III”, a privately held club housed in Hannaford.